vibeRunner/scrapyard/README.md

 ### NumberGrater
 Search for prime dividers.
 Just like in elementary school.
 ### PascalResearcher
-Basically searches for next rows of the Pascal pyramid.
-Endlessly.
-Used in the script above.
+Basically searches for next rows of the Pascal pyramid endlessly.
 ### SanicPrimes
 Third version of my primes searching script, could be better though.
 ### super30